bartificer/programming-by-stealth/docs/pbs16.md

 ### Checking if a Variable Contains a Reference to a Function

 To make our code robust, we’ll need to check if a variable does or does not contain a reference to a function.
 We can do this using the `typeof` operator.
-If a variable contains a reference to a function, then applying the `typeof` operator to it will result in the string `'function'`, so, we can test if something is a function with code like `typeof x === 'function'`:
+If a variable contains a reference to a function, then applying the `typeof` operator to it will result in the string `'function'`.
+So, we can test if something is a function with code like `typeof x === 'function'`:

 ```javascript
 // create a function using the shortcut notation